 - Mastectomy: This form of surgery removes the breast gland tissue.
 The surgery is mostly done using only small incisions and has less recovery time.

-If you are having male breasts visit a doctor.
+If you are having male breasts visit a plastic surgeon as soon as possible.
 They will be able to use ultrasound to find out if it is glandular breast enlargement or fatty tissue.

 They will also run blood tests to determine your testosterone levels and female sex hormones like estrogen.